gnosischain/documentation/docs/bridges/tokenbridge/amb-bridge.md

 ### Bridge Validators

 For a message/tokens to be relayed to another network, bridge validators need to affirm the transaction.
 Bridge validators are run by trusted members of the Gnosis community and ZK Light Client validator Telepathy.
-The [long-term roadmap](/bridges/roadmap) is to move towards [trustless bridges](/bridges/roadmap#trustless-bridges) using [zero-knowledge proofs from light clients](/bridges/roadmap#zero-knowledge-light-clients) or other trust-minimized techniques.

 ### Current Bridge Validators